-CHEM 101 General Chemistry I (5)

-NURSING 302 Mathematics of Drugs and Solutions (3)
+Any course from List A not already used or any of the following: CHEM 065 Introduction to General Chemistry (4) or CHEM 101 General Chemistry I (5) NURSING 302 Mathematics of Drugs and Solutions (3)

-Major Requirements 27-29 Additional LACCD GE Requirements 15
+Major Requirements 27-29

+Additional LACCD GE Requirements 15

 (Not including 6 double-countable major units.
-Students wishing to transfer are advised to use either the CSU GE or IGETC plan instead.)
+Students wishing to advised to use either the CSU GE or IGETC plan instead.) o transfer are

+Additional Degree-applicable Requirements 16-18

+Total 60

-Certificate of Achievement in Pre-Health Professions
+Certificate of Achievement in Pre-Health

-Click Here for PRE-HEALTH PROFESSIONS PROGRAM MAPPER
+Professions Academic Plan: H041103D Click Here for PRE-HEALTH PROFESSIONS PROGRAM MAPPER